oblivia-simplex/Narrativity/2_schultz.md

 Two loulous wrapped rapt in bed sheets.

-Baby\'s got Mingus Fingers.
+Baby's got Mingus Fingers.
 All around and through me.
 To thrill me.

 Baby done gone and you know it know.
 Something to show for.
 Here and before now.
 Baby done proved it.